-Depression is a serious medical illness and it can affect anyone.
-According to the Singapore Mental Health Study conducted by IMH in 2016, 1 in 16 people in Singapore have suffered from depression before.
+Depression is a serious medical illness, and it can affect anyone.
+According to the Singapore Mental Health Study conducted by IMH in 2016, 1 in 16 people in Singapore has suffered from depression before.
 We may have many questions about depression, such as:

 - How do you tell if what you are feeling is due to sadness or if it is depression?

 - What is the difference between sadness and depression?

 Yet, many of us avoid talking about it for fear of stigma and embarrassment.
 This may be counter-productive instead, as it impedes sufferers from seeking the help they need.
 We share 3 things you should know about depression.

 When a person is depressed, it is hard to pinpoint a trigger for feelings of sadness.

 When we feel sad, we can trace it back to a trigger or an event that is causing these feelings.
 Even if we are feeling lousy for that, there are moments when we are able to laugh and be comforted.
 As time passes, we feel better as we learn to adapt and cope with the feelings.
 Depression, however, is crippling and negatively affects all aspects of our lives.

 Depression can come up for no reason.
 Individuals with depression may feel numb and isolated from the rest of the world.
 Emotionally, everything feels less interesting, less enjoyable, less worthwhile, even in the absence of a trigger.
 An activity that was once enjoyed, may suddenly become uninteresting.